dykyivladk1/PR/README.md

 ## Conclusion

-The experiments demonstrate that **data augmentation has a significant and method-dependent impact** on Sound Event Detection performance:
+The experiments demonstrate that **data augmentation has a clear but method-dependent effect** on Sound Event Detection performance when using a **frozen BEATs embedding extractor**.

-- **Baseline (no augmentation)** provides a strong and stable reference, achieving the best overall balance across PSDS and F1 metrics.
+The **baseline system without augmentation** provides a strong and reliable reference, achieving a well-balanced performance across PSDS and F1 metrics.
+This confirms the robustness of the pretrained BEATs representations combined with the CRNN classifier.

-- **Time Stretch augmentation** clearly degrades performance across all metrics, indicating that temporal distortion harms event alignment and temporal precision for this task.
+**Time Stretch augmentation** consistently degrades performance across all evaluated metrics.
+This suggests that temporal distortions negatively affect event alignment and temporal precision, which are critical for PSDS-based evaluation in Sound Event Detection tasks.

-- **Spectral augmentation** improves over Time Stretch and recovers part of the baseline performance, suggesting better robustness to frequency-domain variations, but it still does not surpass the baseline.
+**Spectral augmentation** yields moderate improvements compared to Time Stretch and partially recovers baseline performance.
+This indicates increased robustness to frequency-domain variability; however, the gains remain limited and do not surpass the baseline configuration.

-- **Mixup augmentation** delivers the best overall improvement, slightly outperforming the baseline in PSDS-scenario1 and maintaining competitive PSDS-scenario2 and F1 scores.
-This indicates improved generalization without severe loss of temporal accuracy.
+Among all evaluated methods, **Mixup augmentation** delivers the best overall performance.
+It slightly improves PSDS-scenario1 while maintaining competitive PSDS-scenario2 and F1 scores, indicating enhanced generalization without a significant loss in temporal accuracy.

+Overall, these findings highlight that **augmentation strategies preserving temporal structure are more effective** for SED with frozen pretrained embeddings, with Mixup emerging as the most beneficial technique in this experimental setup.